 Select a single feature from each of the N clusters with best importance scores.

 Hierarchical clustering provides a simple way of grouping the features that does not require prior knowledge of the number of clusters (Webb, 2002).
-The method starts with each individual feature in its own cluster and proceeds in a number of steps where the pair of clusters that minimise a criterion are merged at each step.
-The average-linkage criterion, which is the average dissimilarity over all pairs of objects in the two clusters, was used in the proposed method.
+The method starts with each individual feature in its own cluster and proceeds in a number of steps where the pair of clusters that minimise a dissimilarity criterion are merged at each step.
+The average-linkage criterion, which is the average dissimilarity over all pairs of objects in the two clusters, was used in the proposed method, with the correlation coefficient as the dissimilarity measure.
 The dendrogram is a graphical representation of the clustering process (MathWorks, 2016).
 Cluster stability and strength of correlation within each cluster are the key factors to consider when choosing the number of clusters and can be visually interpreted from the dendrogram.
+An example dendrogram is shown in Figure 1.
+The inverted U-shaped lines show which clusters are combined into new clusters.
+The height of the horizontal line indicates the magnitude of the dissimilarity (i.e. average linkage correlation distance) between clusters.
+The dotted line shows an example dissimilarity threshold at which to extract clusters from the hierarchy.
+At this threshold, the clusters are highly correlated (i.e. the dissimilarity is small) and the cluster contents are stable (i.e. the next level in the hierarchy only occurs at a substantially larger dissimilarity).

+Figure 1 Example dendrogram showing chosen threshold at which to extract clusters

 We investigated the performance of two different feature relevance measures: the accuracy of a naïve Bayes classifier and the mutual information (MI) between the feature and the class labels.
 The naïve Bayes classifier, using a histogram to model class densities, was chosen primarily because it makes no assumptions about the form of the class distributions and can thus provide a generic measure of separability.
 It is simple, fast and recognised as being accurate for a variety of problems (Hand and Yu, 2001).
 The “naïve” assumption of feature independence is of no consequence when testing individual features.

 MI is a measure of the dependence between two random variables (Brown et al., 2012).
 Given two random variables X and Y, with probability distributions p(x) and p(y) and joint probability distribution p(x,y), the MI between X and Y is defined as: